codedmoth/codedmoth/README.md

   *however I am working on 'HolyRPC', a python script that does Discord Rich presense for some games... might be public in 2037?
 LOL*

 ### Contact Me
-If you are to contact me, follow this.
-[NoHello](https://www.nohello.com)
+If you are to contact me, follow [NoHello.net](https://www.nohello.net)

 You can contact me via: (in order of most likely to get a response)
  - Signal at codedmoth.49